brson/hackmd-collab/compile-time-2.md

 These two strategies represent a notoriously difficult tradeoff: the first creates lots of machine instruction duplication, forcing the compiler to spend time generating those instructions, and putting pressure on the instruction cache, but &mdash; crucially &mdash; dispatching all the trait method calls statically instead of through a function pointer.
 The second saves lots of machine instructions and takes work for the compiler to translate to machine code, but every trait method call is an indirect call through a function pointer, which is generally slower because the CPU can't know what instruction it is going jump to until the pointer is loaded.

-It is often thought that the static dispatch strategy results in faster machine code, though I have not seen any research into the matter.
+It is often thought that the static dispatch strategy results in faster machine code, though I have not seen any research into the matter (we'll do an experiment on this subject in the next edition of this series).
 Intuitively, it makes sense &mdash; if the CPU knows the address of all the functions it is calling it should be able to call them faster than if it has to first load the address of the function, then load the instruction code into the instruction cache.
 There are though a couple of factors that make this intuition suspect: first, modern CPUs have invested a lot of silicon into branch prediction, so once a function pointer has been used once it is likely to be called quickly the next time; second, monomorphization results in huge quantities of machine instructions, a phenomenon commonly referred to as "code bloat", which puts great pressure on the CPU's instruction cache.

 C++ and Rust both strongly encourage monomorphization, both generate some of the fastest machine code of any programming language, and both have problems with code bloat.
 This seems to be evidence that the monomorphization strategy is indeed the faster of the two.
 There is though a curious counter-example: C. C has no generics at all, and C programs are often both the slimmest _and_ fastest in their class.
 Reproducing the monomorphization strategy in C requires using the ungainly C macro preprocessor, and modern object-orientation patterns in C are often vtable-based.